Melvin J. Lerner: Belief in a just world

 Lerner is most recognized for the Just-world phenomenon, published in "The Belief in a Just World: A Fundamental Delusion" (1980), and for being co-editor of the first volume devoted to the "Justice Motive" in 1981.

-He began studying justice beliefs and the just world hypothesis while exploring the mechanisms behind negative social and societal interactions.
+He began studying justice beliefs and the just world fallacy while exploring the mechanisms behind negative social and societal interactions.
 Lerner saw his work as extending Stanley Milgram's work on obedience.
 He wanted to understand how regimes that cause cruelty and suffering maintain popular support, and how people come to accept social norms and laws that produce misery and suffering.

 Lerner's research was influenced by repeatedly witnessing the tendency of observers to blame victims for their suffering.
 During his clinical training as a psychologist, he observed the treatment of mentally ill persons by the health care practitioners with whom he worked.
 Though he knew the clinicians to be kindhearted, educated people, he observed that they blamed patients for their own suffering.
 He was also surprised at hearing his students derogate the poor, seemingly oblivious to the structural forces that contribute to poverty.
 In one of his studies on rewards, he observed that when one of two men was chosen at random to receive a reward for a task, observers felt more praise toward the man who had been randomly rewarded than toward the man who did not receive a reward.
 Existing social psychological theories, including cognitive dissonance, could not fully explain these phenomena.
-His desire to understand the processes that caused these phenomena led Lerner to conduct his first experiments on what is now called the just world hypothesis.
+His desire to understand the processes that caused these phenomena led Lerner to conduct his first experiments on what is now called the just world fallacy.